Harmonization (standards): Harmonization in the Public Sector

 A harmonised standard is a European standard developed by a recognised European Standards Organisation: European Committee for Standardization (CEN), European Committee for Electrotechnical Standardization (CENELEC), or European Telecommunications Standards Institute (ETSI).
 It is created following a request from the European Commission to one of these organisations.
 Harmonised standards must be published in the Official Journal of the European Union (OJEU).

 In the information and communication technologies (ICT) sector, companies initially formed closed groups to develop private standards, for reasons which included competitive advantage.
 An example being the phrase "embrace, extend, and extinguish" used internally by Microsoft which led to legal action taken by United States Department of Justice.
 In response, governments and intergovernmental organizations (IGOs) recommended the use of international standards which resulted in standard harmonization.
 Examples include the Linux operating system, Adobe portable document format (PDF) and the OASIS open document format (ODF) being converted into ISO and IEC international standards.
 In 2022, EU legislation was passed for all mobile phones, tablets and cameras sold in the EU requiring a USB-C charging port by 2024.
 The USB Type-C Specification is an IEC international standard, IEC 62680-1-3.
+This was reaffirmed at the G7 Hiroshima Summit 2023, where cooperating on international standards setting with a commitment to collectively support the development of open, voluntary and consensus-based standards that will shape the next generation of technology.